 Tonight I was craving tacos but beef was not on the menu.
-The store shelves have ground beef now but eating that will not keep the gout under control.
+The store shelves have ground beef now but eating that will not keep gout under control.
 So I substituted Beyond Beef for ground beef.
-For the most part everything else was in the pantry (I do have odd things in my pantry).
+For the most part, everything else was in the pantry (I do have odd things in my pantry).
 But I did need to buy tortillas.

 Speaking of tortillas the ones that we buy in the stores are nothing like the ones in Mexico.
 Here is a video of ladies making tortillas in Hermosillo, Mexico.

 1/2 teaspoon of New Mexico chili powder.
 I like the flavor this one has but use anyone that you like.
 Heck mix two or three kinds and make it your own.

 1/4 teaspoon onion powder.
 I will also use fresh onion but this will pump things up a little.

 1/4 teaspoon garlic powder.
 Just being lazy and did not feel like chopping garlic.

 One 4 ounce can of chopped green chilies.
 For some reason, I only had mild so that is what I used.
 Use the spice level that you like.